Contact Dr. Dearing

 Dr. Matt Dearing is an Associate Professor of Regional and Analytical Studies at the College of International Security Affairs.
 For over two decades, he has focused on U.S. foreign policy, international security, and comparative political violence, with field research in Africa and Afghanistan.
 Dr. Dearing has worked as an advisor for Brigade Combat Teams and Provincial Reconstruction Teams in southern and eastern Afghanistan from 2008-13, with particular focus on political stability in Kabul, Kandahar and Ghazni.
 His research focuses on state and non-state armed militias, paramilitary policing, and their role in capacity building in irregular warfare environments.

 Dr. Dearing received a B.A. in International Political Economy from the University of California Berkeley; M.A. in Regional Security Studies at the Naval Postgraduate School; and Ph.D. in Security Studies at the Naval Postgraduate School.
-He has published in peer-reviewed journals such as: Foreign Policy, Studies in Conflict & Terrorism, Small Wars & Insurgencies, Stability, Special Operations Journal, The National Interest, and War on the Rocks.
+He is author of the book Militia Order in Afghanistan: Guardians or Gangsters?
+(Routledge 2021).
+His articles appeared in Foreign Policy, Studies in Conflict & Terrorism, Small Wars & Insurgencies, Stability Journal, Special Operations Journal, The National Interest, and War on the Rocks.